apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

 Build and run the application.
 Select any launch and try to book it.
-You'll get a success message, but you'll notice that the UI doesn't update.
+You'll get a success message, but you'll notice that the UI doesn't update, even if you go out of the detail view and back into it again.

 Why is that?
-Because the trip you've got stored locally still has the old value for `isBooked`.
+Because the trip you've got stored locally in your cache still has the old value for `isBooked`.

 There are a number of ways to change this, a couple of which you'll learn in the next section.
 For now we'll focus on the one that requires the fewest changes to your code: re-fetching the booking info from the network.